rvacaru/GsoC-2022-Scalafix/README.md

 ## Remaining work - Next steps

-The Project is unfortunately not finished even given a project extension from the regular 12 weeks length.
+The Project is unfortunately not finished, even given a project extension from the regular 12 weeks length.
 These are the task still to be done:

 - Finish the cross compilation of Scalafix to Scala 3